Mobile devices, and the base stations that make them work, operate well within international and national safety limits.

 The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) has developed a standardised industry methodology for monitoring and reporting on the existing and predicted EME levels of base stations operated by carriers.
 This methodology is used to keep the community informed about existing base stations and proposals under the Communications Alliance Code for the Deployment of Mobile Phone Network Infrastructure.

 You can use the industry's RF National Site Archive (RFNSA) website to locate base stations and EME reports in your neighbourhood.
-Use the "Quick search Tips, and typing suburb name, postcode, or site number into the search box.

 Base stations are designed so that no member of the public can inadvertently gain access to the limited area where there is a possibility that exposure limits could be reached.
 It is important to remember that the pole or tower simply supports the antennas and does not actually emit radiofrequency signals.
 Similarly, the nearby cabins housing electrical cabling and other equipment will not emit radiofrequency signals.